-For clearance holder requirements, see the Clearance, Hold Order, and Work Permit Procedure for Contractors (CHOWPP) document.
-Contact your COR for a copy of the CHOWPP document.
+For clearance holder requirements, see the BPA Switching and Clearance Procedure.
+Contact your COR for a hard copy of the procedure.

 2. RADIO FREQUENCY EXPOSURE (1926.54) (1910.97) (1910.268) (IEEE C95.1)

 Radio Frequency (RF) exposure can be harmful to workers within RF fields of high exposure levels.
 BPA has established a minimum safe working distance of 5 feet in all directions around structure-mounted transmitting antennas, to keep workers outside the RF field.
 Workers may be closer than the minimum safe working distance for a brief period of time, such as while climbing past an energized transmitting antenna.
 Workers may remain closer than the minimum safe working distance for extended periods of time only if using a personal RF Exposure Monitor, which alarms with respect to maximum permissible exposure levels.
 If the personal RF monitor signals an alarm for a level greater than the maximum permissible exposure level, the emitting antenna should be de-energized during the period of worker exposure, and in no case will the exposure exceed 6 minutes in any 15-minute period.